GPP-Woo/GPP-zoeken/docs/configuration/services.rst

 new service.
 To edit an existing service, click its label, which takes you to the edit page.

-GPP-zoeken configuration
+GPP-publicatiebank configuration
 --------------------------------

-GPP-Zoeken depends on the `GPP-Publicatiebank <https://gpp-publicatiebank.readthedocs.io/>`_ service to retrieve the contents of referenced documents.
+GPP-zoeken depends on the `GPP-Publicatiebank <https://gpp-publicatiebank.readthedocs.io/>`_ service to retrieve the contents of referenced documents.
 A service needs to be configured for this.
 If no service is configured, indexing the content of a document will be skipped.